duboc/gym-coach/README.md

 3. Follow the instructions for the selected exercise.
 4. Click "Start Exercise" to begin tracking.
 5. Perform the exercise while following proper form as shown on screen.
+6. Receive AI-powered feedback on your form every 30 seconds.

 ## Supported Exercises